STAT545-UBC-hw-2018-19/hw06-katiezinn/HW_06_KZ.md

 # Tast #2 - Writing functions

-This is the 2nd part of my assignment.
-For this task I will be creating a function that does something useful to the **trees** dataset.
+## This is the 2nd part of my assignment.
+For this task I will be creating a function.

+First, I will make a functino that does something useful to the **trees** dataset.

 Working with the **trees** dataset wasn't as exciting as anticipated so I also create a function that is useful for my thesis.
 I calculate the instantaneous growth rate for fish using a function.
 And somehow...
 I actually pulled it off.